Security-enhanced Blockchain with Twin-Field Quantum Key Distribution: A Physical Layer enabled Architecture: Blockchain with Quantum-classical hybrid Architecture

 While the consensus mechanism guarantees ledger consistency, the exclusive reliance on symmetric QKD keys for authentication introduces a challenge regarding public non-repudiation.
-To resolve this, the architecture incorporates a inter-block key disclosure mechanism, operating on a ``Commit-then-Reveal'' principle.
-Following the finalization and local storage of block $B_N$, the protocol mandates that every sender $\mathrm{TN}_i$ who successfully executed transactions within this block must disclose the specific OTP keys (part of the QKD key pairs) used to generate the authentication vectors.
-To optimize network bandwidth, $\mathrm{TN}_i$ aggregates these keys into a compact Evidence Payload.
-In contrast to relay-dependent approaches, this payload is broadcast directly via the classical consensus channel to the network.
+To resolve this, the architecture incorporates an inter-block key disclosure mechanism, operating on a $Commit$-$then$-$Reveal$ principle~\cite{848446}.
+Following the finalization and local storage of block $B_N$, the protocol mandates that every sender $\mathrm{TN}_i$ who successfully executed transactions within this block must disclose the specific OTP keys (part of the key pairs of QKD) used to generate the authentication vectors.
+To optimize network bandwidth, $\mathrm{TN}_i$ aggregates these keys into a compact evidence payload.
+In contrast to the relay-dependent approaches, this payload is broadcast directly via the classical consensus channel to the network.
 It is then prioritized for inclusion in the body of the subsequent block, $B_{N+1}$, by the elected leader of the next consensus round.

-This temporal separation between key utilization and key disclosure is fundamental to the system's security model.
+Meanwhile, the temporal separation between key utilization and key disclosure enhances security of the system.
 Since the keys for block $B_N$ are propagated only after the block's content has been hash-locked and immutably recorded by the honest majority, neither a malicious leader nor an external adversary can retroactively utilize the disclosed keys to forge or modify the transactions in $B_N$.
-The inclusion of the Evidence Payload in $B_{N+1}$ effectively transforms the private, symmetric verification of the previous block into a publicly auditable record.
+The inclusion of the evidence payload in $B_{N+1}$ transforms the private, symmetric verification of the previous block into a publicly auditable record.
 Consequently, any network participant or external auditor can extract the keys from $B_{N+1}$ to re-verify the MAC vectors stored in $B_N$.
-As the valid construction of a global MAC vector requires the simultaneous possession of pairwise keys shared with all nodes a condition only the legitimate sender can satisfy at the time of transmission—the successful verification of these vectors against the revealed keys provides robust cryptographic evidence of the sender's identity.
+As the valid construction of a global MAC vector requires the simultaneous possession of pairwise keys shared with all nodes, a condition only the legitimate sender can satisfy at the time of transmission—the successful verification of these vectors against the revealed keys provides robust cryptographic evidence of the sender's identity.